stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 The big benefit is that your Stormpath-enabled applications still use the same convenient REST+JSON API – they do not need to know anything about things like LDAP or legacy connection protocols.

-Mirror Directories have associated Provider resources with either the ``ldap`` or ``ad`` ``providerId``, and that Provider resource contains an **Agent** resource.
-This Agent is what will scan your LDAP directory and map the accounts and groups in that directory to Stormpath Accounts and Groups.
+.. _modeling-mirror-dirs:

+Modeling Mirror Directories
+"""""""""""""""""""""""""""

+If you Application is going to have an LDAP integration, it will need to support multiple Directories— one Mirror Directory for each LDAP integration.

+In this scenario, we recommend linking each Account in a LDAP Mirror Directory with a master Account in a master Directory.
+This offers a few benefits:

+1. You can maintain one Directory that has all your user Accounts, retaining globally unique canonical identities across your application

+2. You are able to leverage your own Groups in the master Directory.
+Remember, most data in a Mirror Directory is read-only, meaning you cannot create your own Groups in it, only read the Groups synchronized from Active Directory and LDAP

+3. Keep a user’s identity alive even after they’ve left your customer’s organization and been deprovisioned in AD/LDAP.
+This is valuable in a SaaS model where the user is loosely coupled to an organization.
+Contractors and temporary workers are good examples

+The Stormpath Agent (see :ref:`below <about-ldap-agent>`) is regularly updating its Mirror Directory and sometimes adding new user Accounts.
+Because this data can be quite fluid, we recommend initiating all provisioning, linking, and synchronization on a successful login attempt of the Account in the Mirror Directory.

+For more information on how to this works, please see :ref:`mirror-dir-authn`.

+.. _about-ldap-agent:

 The Agent Resource
 """"""""""""""""""

+Mirror Directories have an associated :ref:`Provider resource <about-provider-resource>` with either the ``ldap`` or ``ad`` ``providerId``.
+That Provider in turn contains an **Agent** resource.
+This Agent is what will scan your LDAP directory and map the accounts and groups in that directory to Stormpath Accounts and Groups.

 An Agents collection may be accessed via its Resource URI: